 ‘Luke...’ he said accepting her handshake.
 Her small, soft warm hand seemed to fit perfectly into the contours of his much larger hand.
 The sensation of her touch sent a tingling up his body, awakening senses that had lain dormant for way too long.

-While prolonging their hand shake he used his left hand to open up his suit jacket. ’And I have no notches in my belt.’
+While prolonging their hand shake he used his other hand to open up his suit jacket. ’And I have no notches in my belt.’

 Kelly laughed out loud at his humor as the two strangers stood slowly shaking hands, staring affectionately into each other’s eyes.
 The prolonged duration of the hand shake was probably becoming a little awkward, but Luke didn’t care.
 He was in no hurry to let go.
 Surprisingly, she appeared the same.